HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 Password for 'https://your_username@github.com': enter_your_password_or_PAT
 ```

-:::tip
+:::tip 2FA and authentication to GitHub via Git CLI
-If you have two-factor authentication (2FA) enabled, you must create a personal access token (PAT).
+If you have enabled two-factor authentication (2FA), you must create a personal access token (PAT).
 Your GitHub password will not work.

 Follow the steps in the [GitHub documentation, Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).